jafingerhut/flokkun-pakka/README-status.md

 Failures are for known reasons that parameter settings are too small, and their names are printed on a failure.

+Only uses of floating point operations I see are:

++ Calculation of table size statistics in function `main()`.

 ## Table size of RFC for bc1 rule sets